mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/service-discovery/index.md

 Because the default scheduler for the Redis service you have deployed is [Marathon](/overview/architecture/components/#marathon), the Mesos-DNS name for your Redis service is *redis.marathon.mesos* or *redis-tutorial.marathon.mesos*.

 ### Find the host address (A) record
 You can use DNS query tools, such as [dig](https://linux.die.net/man/1/dig), to retrieve address (A) and service (SRV) record from the DNS nameserver.
-In a DC/OS cluster, the default nameserver is configured to use the Mesos-DNS service.
+In a DC/OS cluster, the master nodes manage the naming service and by default are configured to use Mesos-DNS as the primary DNS service.

-1. Open a secure shell to access the master node by running the following command:
+1. Open a secure shell (SSH) session to access the master node leader by running the following command:

        ```bash
        dcos node ssh --master-proxy --leader
        ```

+1. If you are prompted to confirm connecting to the host, type `yes`.

 1. Find the DNS address (A) record for the Redis service (`redis-tutorial.marathon.mesos` in this example) by running the following command: